Area-53-Robotics/53D-High-Stakes-Notebook/entries/management/kanban-board.typ

     == Steps
     1. *Sprint Backlog* - Identify the task(s) from the backlog that need to be completed
-      - Correlates with the “Identify” EDP step
+      - Correlates with the “Identify" EDP step
   ],
   [
     2. *Iterative Cycle* - This is repeated multiple times over set time intervals, such as every 3 weeks.
-The cycle is repeated until we meet the definition of “done.”
+The cycle is repeated until we meet the definition of “done."
       - *Planning* - Plan the solution through CAD, sketches, mock-ups, etc.
-        - Correlates with the “Brainstorm” and “Select” EDP steps
+        - Correlates with the “Brainstorm" and “Select" EDP steps
       - *Implementation* - Build the solution
-        - Correlates with the “Build” and “Program” EDP steps
+        - Correlates with the “Build" and “Program" EDP steps
-      - *Review* - Verify that the solution meets all criteria identified during the “Sprint Backlog” phase
+      - *Review* - Verify that the solution meets all criteria identified during the “Sprint Backlog" phase
-        - Correlates with the “Test” EDP step
+        - Correlates with the “Test" EDP step
       - *Retrospect*
         - This step is unique to the Scrum methodology, putting an emphasis on looking at past successes and failures to improve future designs.
   ],
   grid.cell(align: center + horizon)[#image("kanban-board/scrum-methodology.svg")],
   grid.cell(colspan: 2)[
     3. *Definition of Done*
-      - If the solution meets the definition of “done,” then restart the Scrum Methodology from the “Sprint Backlog” phase with a new task that needs to be completed.
+      - If the solution meets the definition of “done," then restart the Scrum Methodology from the “Sprint Backlog" phase with a new task that needs to be completed.
-      - If the solution does not meet the definition of “done,” then restart the Iterative Cycle.
+      - If the solution does not meet the definition of “done," then restart the Iterative Cycle.
   ]
 )